lucasromerodb/lucasromerodb/README.md

 #### 3818

 The place that saw me grow.
 I worked here for about 3 years, all was new for me, joining the team with 0 skills.
 I was understanding the beauty of programming.
 I learned a lot of things about UI, client briefs, project management things and of course be member of a great small team.
 With 3 years of work I learned more than college classes.

+### My learning path

+Well I used to be an industrial designer some time ago.
+But I loved the digital world and luckily I found my passion in programming.
+Maybe what I liked was to build products, now I have the opportunity to be digital and be in many places at the same time instantly.

+* Self taught developer: Acamica, Udemy, Frontend Masters, PluralSight, Books and _the entirely web_ `forever`
+* Software Development Tech at UADE `2019-2020`
+* Multimedial Design at Da Vinci `2013-2015`
+* Industrial Design at Universidad de Palermo `2009-2013`